 Social Work Learning Outcomes

-The purpose of the Social Work education at Lourdes University is to prepare competent and effective professionals who will work to enhance the social functioning and interaction of individuals, families and groups.
+The purpose of Social Work education at Lourdes University is to prepare competent and effective professionals who will work to enhance the social functioning and interaction of individuals, families, and groups.

 - The program advances the knowledge, values and skills that are essential to the practice of any social worker.

 - Students receive a well-integrated body of knowledge that includes training in bio-psycho-social and spiritual assessment.

 - Students learn to apply knowledge and skills of a generalist social work practice with diverse and at-risk populations.

 - The program prepares students to use theoretical frameworks and research strategies to evaluate the process and effectiveness of social work practice.